agladstein/AJ_ABC/README.md

 Intermediate files go to sim_data_AJ_M1 and germline_out_AJ_M1 and are NOT rm in python script.
 Output files go to sim_values_AJ_M1 and results_sims_AJ_M1.

+## Data Availability

+The final simulation output can be accessed on figshare https://doi.org/10.6084/m9.figshare.7010120

 ## Citation
 The manuscript has been submitted.
 If you make use of this work in your research, we would appreciate the following citation: